 SUP culture is big in Siargao, with tons of people hitting up the lagoons and wave spots with their paddle boards every day.
 But for those who prefer to stay seated — or fancy getting some speed going — kayaks are also readily available and make for one of the coolest things to do in Siargao when your adventure cravings strike.

 North Catangnan gives easy access to the estuaries that lead all the way from Cloud 9 inland to Dapa.
 The riverways twist and turn along the shoreline, offering a very different perspective of Siargao’s coconut trees, farmland, and rural countryside.

 Just a 1-hour boat ride from Siargao, Sohoton Cove is an incredibly scenic place to paddle, swim, and explore on foot.
 The National Park is a giant marine reserve bursting with limestone rock formations, squillions of tiny jungle covered islands, caves filled with bats, wild orchids, and the brightest blue water you’ll see this side of Palawan.

-Siargao is home to the biggest mangrove reserve in the Philippines, with 4,000 hectares of mangrove laden river and land in Del Carmen, and a further 4,400 hectares scattered throughout the rest of the island.
+Did you know Siargao is home to the biggest mangrove reserve in the Philippines?
+Impressively, you can find 4,000 hectares of mangrove laden river and land in Del Carmen, and a further 4,400 hectares scattered throughout the rest of the island.

 Sugba Lagoon is surrounded by mountains and filled with clear, aqua coloured water.
-While adrenaline junkies hurl themselves off the cliffs on either side, those looking to take things a little slower will love paddling through the cool waters of the sheltered lagoon.
-When paddling at Sugba Lagoon, you can double up your adventure experience and visit the mangroves at Del Carmen.
+While adrenaline junkies hurl themselves off the cliffs on either side, those looking to take things a little slower will love swimming or SUPing through the cool waters of the sheltered lagoon.
+Double up your adventure experience and visit the mangroves at Del Carmen nearby.

 What with all that wave smashed coastline, no one would be surprised if you thought diving in Siargao was off the menu.
 But you’d be wrong!